Decentralized Heterogeneous Multi-Player Multi-Armed Bandits with Non-Zero Rewards on Collisions: Matching Phase

+Since it is given that the exploration phases for all epochs $\lceil \frac{\ell}{2} \rceil$ to $\ell$ are successful, the efficient action profiles maximizing the sum of utilities in the matching phase for all epochs $\lceil \frac{\ell}{2} \rceil \leq i \leq \ell$ are the same, and are equal to the optimal action profile maximizing the sum of expected mean rewards:

-\begin{proof} Let $\mathbf{\Bar{u}}$ denote the utilities of the players for the optimal action profile $\mathbf{a^*}$.
-The optimal state of the markov chain is then $\mathbf{z^*} = [\mathbf{a^*},\mathbf{\Bar{u}},C^K ]$.
-Let the distribution of the markov chain after the first $d = \lceil \rho c_2 \ell^{1+\delta} \rceil$ plays be $\phi$.
-When the system is in state $z$, let the observed state as seen by the users be $z'$.
-The observed state would differ from the true state only in the utilities, due to the possibility that some users may calculate their utility functions incorrectly.
-The counting process in the matching phase of some epoch $\ell$ is done for $L = \lfloor c_2 (1 -\rho) \ell^{(1+\delta)} \rfloor$.
-In order to bound the probability of the event $\{\mathbf{a^*} \neq \mathbf{a'}\}$, we use the Chernoff Hoeffding bounds for markov chains from \cite{chung}, which is also used in \cite{got}.
-The function $f(z)$ considered here is This is the event when the state is in the optimal state and the state is also observed correctly (\textit{i.e.} the utilities are observed correctly by all users).
-If the optimal state is played for more than $L/2$ plays and the utilities are calculated correctly by all the users for these plays, then the optimal action profile would be played in the exploitation phase.
-Thus we have that
+Let $\mathbf{\Bar{u}^\ell}$ denote the utilities of the players for the optimal action profile $\mathbf{a^*}$ during epoch $\ell$.
+The optimal state of the Markov chain is then ${z^*}^\ell = [\mathbf{a^*},\mathbf{\Bar{u}^\ell},C^K ]$ during epoch $\ell$.
+Note that optimal state differs only in the baseline utilities for epochs $\lceil\frac{\ell}{2}\rceil$ to $\ell$.
+In order to bound the probability of the event $\{\mathbf{a^*} \neq \mathbf{a'}\}$, we use the Chernoff Hoeffding bounds for Markov chains from \cite{chung}, which is also used in \cite{got} and \cite{bistritz2020game}.
+When the Markov chain is in state $z$, the estimated/observed state is $\hat{z}$, corresponding to the estimated states of all the players.
+The function $f(z)$ considered here in order to use the bound from \cite[Theorem 3]{chung} for epoch $\ell$ is: